 Mechanism What this does Water Resources Act 1991 s93 Provides the legislation for establishing statutory Water Protection Zones (WPZs).
 Work is currently underway to amend the legislation so that WPZs may be more readily applied to address pollution of drinking water catchments.
 Surface Waters (Abstraction for Drinking Water) (Classification) Regulations and Direction 1996 Sets objectives and minimum standards for water to be abstracted for drinking water.
 Water Industry Act 1991 Part III dealing with water supply General duties for protecting and managing the quality and sufficiency of supplies.
 Water Supply (Water Quality) Regulations 2000 as amended Establishes a risk-based approach to the assessment and monitoring of water intended for public supply, requiring water supply operators to consider issues in the environment.
+Private Water Supplies Regulations 1991 (administered by local authorities) Sets objectives and minimum standards for drinking water from private supplies.
+Defra have consulted on new regulations which would introduce powers for local authorities and a risk based assessment element for protection of larger i) Drinking water protected areas

-Mechanism What this does Private Water Supplies Regulations 1991 (administered by local authorities) Sets objectives and minimum standards for drinking water from private supplies.
-Defra have consulted on new regulations which would introduce powers for local authorities and a risk based assessment element for protection of larger private supplies.
+Mechanism What this does private supplies.
+A Welsh Assembly Government consultation on The Private Water Supplies (Wales) Regulations 2009 closed in June 2009.
 Water Framework Directive 2000 - Article 7 Requires the identification of Drinking Water Protected Areas and sets objectives for these.
 Allows for the creation of Safeguard Zones within which necessary protection measures can be focused.